Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: Models and Applications of Discretized ZNN Matrix Methods

-Thus the pseudoinverse of a full rank rectangular matrix $A_{m,n}$ with $m \neq n$ solves the least squares problem for sets of linear equations whose system matrices $A$ have nontrivial left or right kernels, respectively.
+Thus the pseudo--inverse of a full rank rectangular matrix $A_{m,n}$ with $m \neq n$ solves the least squares problem for sets of linear equations whose system matrices $A$ have nontrivial left or right kernels, respectively.
 It is easy to verify that $(A^+)^+ = A$ in either case, see e.g. \cite[section 4.8.5]{SB02}.
-Thus the pseudoinverse $A^+$ acts similarly to the matrix inverse $A^{-1}$ when $A_{n,n}$ is invertible and $m=n$.
-Hence its name.\\[1mm] First we want to find the peudoinverse $X(t)$ of a full rank rectangular matrix flow $A(t)_{m,n}$ with $m < n$.
-Since $X(t)^+ = A(t)$ we can try to use the dynamical system of Getz and Marsden \cite{GM97} again and start with $A(t)=X(t)^+$ as our model.\\[-3mm]
+Thus the pseudo--inverse $A^+$ acts similarly to the matrix inverse $A^{-1}$ when $A_{n,n}$ is invertible and $m=n$.
+Hence its name.\\[1mm] First we want to find the pseudo--inverse $X(t)$ of a full rank rectangular matrix flow $A(t)_{m,n}$ with $m < n$.
+Since $X(t)^+ = A(t)$ we can try to use the dynamical system of Getz and Marsden \cite{GM97} again and start with \ \circledzero $A(t)=X(t)^+$ as our model equation.\\[2mm] {\bf \emph{(a) \ The right pseudo--inverse model \ \circledzero $X(t) = A(t)^+$ for matrix flows $A(t)_{m,n}$ of full rank $m$ when $m<n$} :}\\[1mm] The exponential decay stipulation for our model's error function \circledone $E(t) = A(t) - X(t)^+$ makes